Unlock Your Success: Mastering Extrinsic Motivation to Propel Your Career and Life

 The Role of Self-Determination in Career and Soft Skills Development

-As John, a successful career coach, notes, “the self-determination theory helps individuals to not only identify their strengths and limitations but also encourages them to seek out new challenges, take calculated risks, and continuously learn.
+Similarly, John, a successful career coach, highlights the significance of self-determination in professional development: “The self-determination theory helps individuals to not only identify their strengths and limitations but also encourages them to seek out new challenges, take calculated risks, and continuously learn.
 This type of self-awareness and drive is essential to achieving long-term career and personal goals.”
+John often shares stories of his clients who, through embracing SDT principles, have transformed their careers—from hesitant employees to confident leaders who inspire others.

 Intrinsic vs. Extrinsic Motivation for Career and Soft Skills Development